 There’s a better way.
 Set it aside and step away.
 If you have time, come back to it the next day.
 A big part of knowing what to look for means you must have a strong foundation for grammar and punctuation.
 So if you’re DONE with spending hours spinning your wheels proofreading your transcripts, you’ve come to the right place.

 Below are the building blocks for forming a strong grammar and punctuation foundation.
-This will save you hours of looking up information and falling down the rabbit hole that is punctuation of the English language.
+This will save you hours of looking up information and falling down the rabbit hole that is grammar and punctuation of the English language.

 The first step is conjunctions.
 There are three types of conjunctions, but for now we’ll just focus on the first: coordinate conjunctions.
 There are two types of coordinate conjunctions: simple and correlative.